Bela and Marta Karolyi hit by third suit, and file one of their own.

 In their suit, they accused the USOC and the USAG of trying to "sacrifice" them and "shift blame off themselves."

 The USOC in February sent a letter to the Karolyis asking that they indemnify the committee against two Nassar-related lawsuits filed in California.
-The USOC had no immediate comment on the Karolyis' petition or Vega's lawsuit.
+The USOC had no comment on the specifics of the lawsuit, instead issuing a statement that said abuse "has no place in our Olympic and paralympic community.'

-USA Gymnastics did not respond to a request for comment but has said in the past that it reported suspected abuse by Nassar to the FBI weeks after first learning of an allegation.
-The Karolyis' attorney also did not respond to an inquiry from NBC News.
+USA Gymnastics said it could not comment on pending litigation but in the past has said it reported suspected abuse by Nassar to the FBI weeks after first learning of an allegation.
+The organization cut ties with the Karolyi ranch in January in the midst of Nassar's sentencing hearing.